 Make sure not to confuse Parco di Villa Serbelloni with Grand Hotel Villa Serbelloni as they are two completely different properties!

 Unfortunately, the gardens of Villa Serbelloni can only be visited as part of a guided tour between March and November.
-Tours cost €10 per person and depart two times a day, 11 am and 3.30 pm.
+Tours cost €10 per person and depart two times a day, 11 am and 3.30 pm (closed on Mondays).

 Visit the Villa Melzi Gardens